Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Methionine is an amino acid which is required in protein synthesis as well as synthesis of a number of additional physiologic compounds.
+Methionine is an amino acid.
+You need it for protein synthesis and synthesis of other physiologic compounds.

-Methionine is an antioxidant and is thought to help protect the body from damage caused by ionizing radiation, detoxify harmful substances in the body (particularly heavy metals), and inhibit fat deposition in the liver.
+Methionine is an antioxidant.
+It may help protect the body from damage caused by ionizing radiation and detoxify harmful substances in the body, such as heavy metals.
+It may also prevent liver damage in acetaminophen poisoning and inhibit fat deposition in your liver.

-There are no conditions that increase the nutritional requirements for methionine.
+There are no conditions that increase how much methionine you need.

-Women who are pregnant or breastfeeding should not use methionine supplements.
+Women who are pregnant or breastfeeding shouldn’t use methionine supplements.

-Individuals with homocystinuria type I, an inherited disease, should not use methionine supplements.
+People with homocystinuria type I, an inherited disease, shouldn’t use methionine supplements.

-Supplementation without sufficient intake of folic acid, vitamin B6, and vitamin B12 can increase the conversion of methionine to homocysteine.
-This may increase risk for cardiovascular disease.
+If you take methionine supplements without enough folic acid, vitamin B6, and vitamin B12, it can increase the conversion of methionine to homocysteine.
+This may increase your risk for heart disease.